Pentax K-3 II vs Sony RX10

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the RX10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.
+Both the K-3 II and the RX10 have been discontinued, but can regularly be found used on eBay.
+The RX10 was replaced by the Sony RX10 II, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Pentax K-3 II or the Sony RX10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.